-Saratoga Beach is a resort community on the east coast of Vancouver Island in British Columbia Canada.
-It is located near the artistic and agricultural communities of Merville and Black Creek, BC.
+Saratoga Beach, BC, Canada is a resort village on the east coast of Vancouver Island in British Columbia.
+The community is best known for its beautiful, long sandy beach of the same name.
+Saratoga Beach is part of the Comox Valley region neighboring the artistic and agricultural communities of Merville and Black Creek, BC.

-Close by in Mervile and Black Creek there are general stores, ATMs, gas stations and a grocery store.
-Large box stores and a larger selection of services important to travelers can be found nearby in the communities of Courtenay (south) or Campbell River (north) - services like banks, repair shops, internet, restaurants, laundromats and more.
+In nearby Mervile and Black Creek there are general stores, ATMs, and gas stations.
+Large box stores and a larger selection of services important to travelers can be found further south in the nearby communities of Courtenay and Comox.

 Saratoga Beach is located 245 km (153 mi) north of Victoria on Hwy 1.
 Travel along Hwy #1 to the Comox Valley located south of Campbell River and north of Parksville on Vancouver Island, British Columbia Canada.
 From the community of Courtenay in the Comox Valley travel north on the the Inland Hwy (Oceanside Route) 25 kilometres (16 Miles) to Saratoga Beach.
 The turn off to Saratoga Beach while traveling the Inland Hwy is the #144 exit.